Associate Professor and Chancellor's Fellow

 - Roy Larsen Research Fellowship, Harvard University Graduate School of Education, 1999-2001

 - Executive Committee, UC Davis Center for Poverty Research

-- Research Affiliate, Center for Analysis of Postsecondary Education and Employment, Teachers College, Columbia University
+- Researcher, Center for Analysis of Postsecondary Education and Employment, Teachers College, Columbia University

 - UC Davis Site Director, The University of California Educational Evaluation Center

 - Program Committee, Society for Research on Educational Effectiveness